Demonlover: Plot

 Diane subsequently meets with Elise, whom she drives home during a rainstorm.
 In conversation, Elise implies that Diane should be scared for her life before demanding to be dropped off on the side of the street.
 Returning to the Volf offices alone, Diane manages to log onto the Hellfire Club website, which displays disturbing footage and images of women being sexually tortured.
 Karen arrives at the office, and also gives Diane an ominous warning, confirming that Demonlover does indeed own and operate the Hellfire Club website.
 Karen leaves behind a camcorder tape for Diane to view, which shows Elise and several men cleaning up the crime scene from Elaine's murder, as well as carrying an unconscious Diane back to her room.
-Diane gleans that Elise is in fact a spy for Demonlover, working under Hervé, who is also a covert associate.
+Diane gleans that Elise is in fact an agent for Demonlover, working under Hervé, who is also a covert associate.

-Elise uses Diane's murder of Elaine as blackmail against her, forcing Diane to acquiesce and become part of the Hellfire Club.
-She escorts Diane to a mansion in the country, where she drugs her.
-Through flashbacks, it is revealed that Diane also murdered Hervé while having sex.
+Demonlover uses Diane's murder of Elaine as blackmail against her, forcing Diane to acquiesce and become part of the Hellfire Club.
+Elise escorts Diane to a mansion in the country, where she drugs her.
+Through flashbacks, it is revealed that Diane also murdered Hervé as he was sexually assaulting her for a second time.
 Some time later, Diane and Elise are flown by helicopter to a desert locale, where Diane again loses consciousness.
 When she awakens, she finds herself in a dungeonlike room, on a mattress, dressed in a vinyl suit and with a wig.
 Beside the mattress there are pictures of Diana Rigg as Mrs. Peel in The Avengers.
 Diane attempts to escape, and is almost successful.
 However, upon driving her getaway car she is involved in a car accident.
 The escape fails.

 Some time later, in the United States, a teenage boy logs onto the Hellfire Club with his father's credit card.
 He then fills out a detailed fantasy of what he would like done to the woman on the screen, who turns out to be Diane, bound and wearing a bondage suit.
 The boy allows his fantasy to play in the background as he completes his science homework, while Diane stares helplessly at the camera from her chamber.